 Interns, trainees, and even volunteers are covered under the Sexual Harassment of Women at Workplace Act.
 They must be able to access your Internal Complaints Committee.
 Failing to include them in communication and training can create exposure for your company.

-Unpaid internships, stipends and why charging interns money is a bad idea
+Unpaid internships, stipends, and why charging interns money is a bad idea

 When unpaid internships are usually acceptable